wordofwarning/wordofwarning.org/current/2017-springsummer/redux/index.md

 *Presented by* Word of Warning *+* HOME

 #### In Brief
-Glittering première of this (ir)reverent remake of the ultimate Mancunian classic, introduced by auteur DeDomenici.
+Glittering première of this (ir)reverent remake of the ultimate Mancunian classic, introduced by auteur DeDomenici.  <a href="http://thereduxproject.com/manchester" target="_blank">Click here for a look at the final product!</a> or <a href="https://www.facebook.com/HOMEmcr/videos/1399187930176710/" target="_blank">here for the *Live from the Red Carpet*. </a>

 #### Venue + Booking Details
 Date: Wednesday 5 July 2017, 6.30pm